 Hemp and Marijuana are often confused with one another, especially when it comes to topics of supplements and legality.
 The two plants are closely related, as they are both members of the Cannabis family.
 Hemp and Marijuana look similar to one another; however, there are minor distinctions in physical appearance.
 These two “sister” plants have a lot in common, but they also have some noteworthy differences when it comes to chemical composition and historical use.

 The most significant difference to understand is the amount of THC found in each plant.
 THC is the federally illegal, psychoactive chemical that gets you “high.”
 Marijuana contains a high percentage of THC, which can range up to 35 percent.
-Hemp, on the other hand, naturally contains less than .03 percent of THC, so it is not considered a psychoactive plant.
+Hemp, on the other hand, contains less than 0.3 percent of THC, so it is not considered a psychoactive plant.
 Theoretically, you could smoke a large quantity of the Hemp plant and never achieve a high.
 Both plants contain a cannabinoid called CBD, or Cannabidiol.
-CBD is non-psychoactive, and it has a powerful potential in treating anxiety, insomnia, pain and more.
+CBD is non-psychoactive, and it has a powerful potential in helping with stress relief, anxiety reduction, better sleep, calm and relaxation and more.
 Hemp typically has a higher concentration of CBD, which is commonly used to make CBD Oil or Hemp Extract products.
 In general, Marijuana is closely associated with THC, and Hemp is becoming more linked with its high concentration of CBD.

 Hemp and Marijuana also have different uses.
 They are both used in the health and wellness industry, but the comparison mainly ends there.
 Historically, Hemp has been used to produce clothing, automobiles, homes, accessories, plastic alternatives and more.
 Marijuana is more commonly used for recreational purposes, both legally and illegally, as many enjoy the sensation of being “high” from THC.